dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 :::image type="content" source="media/bindablelayout/emptyview-views.png" alt-text="Screenshot of a bindable layout empty view with multiple views.":::

 Similarly, the `EmptyViewTemplate` can be set to a `DataTemplate`, which will be displayed when the `ItemsSource` property is `null`, or when the collection specified by the `ItemsSource` property is `null` or empty.
 The `DataTemplate` can contain a single view, or a view that contains multiple child views.
-In addition, the `BindingContext` of the `EmptyViewTemplate` will be inherited from the `BindingContext` of the `BindableLayout`.
+In addition, the `BindingContext` of the `EmptyViewTemplate` will be inherited from the `BindingContext` of the <xref:Microsoft.Maui.Controls.BindableLayout>.
 The following XAML example shows the `EmptyViewTemplate` property set to a `DataTemplate` that contains a single view:

 ```xaml
 <StackLayout BindableLayout.ItemsSource="{Binding UserWithoutAchievements.Achievements}">